Monday, April 28, 2025

 An excellent sail, a quick reach down the loch then a slightly uncomfortable but quite quick run north.
 I could have been in Loch Ewe for lunch but the weather was too good to spend half of it at anchor so I headed for Loch Roe, listed as one of gems of the north.
 The risk was the wind dying before I got there and potentially several hours motoring.
 It did drop but only about 90 minutes too soon so it was a short motor on to the Loch.

-Rubha Reidh, what I hoped would be the end of dead running.
+Rubha Reidh, I hoped this would be the end of dead running.

 But 10 or 15 minutes after posting on Facebook to